ba-st/Willow/docs/Interaction-Affordances.md

     'The button was clicked on the browser' inspect
   ]
 ```
-will yield the following handler function (or something like that):
+will yield a handler function that looks something like:
 ```javascript
 function(event) {
   Willow.callServer({